 Feedback will be provided in the form of grade reports and essay evaluations.

 Why do I need to have a proctor for my final exam?

 A proctor is there to confirm that you are indeed the person taking the exam.
 Proctors can be any reputable person other than an immediate family member, someone that resides with you, or a current/former student of the University.
+Immediate family is defined as the following: Spouse, Parent, Child, Sibling, Grandparent and/or Grandchild.
 Your final Examination will be sent to your proctor using the same method in which you receive coursework.
 If you are unable to complete your Final Exam in one sitting, then your proctor must keep all testing materials until your next session.
 Once your Final Exam is complete, your proctor must sign his or her name at the bottom of your answer sheet.

 When will I get my Final Exam?

 Final examinations are not automatically sent; they must be requested by the student.
-Once your four unit examinations have been graded and posted to your online Academic Plan and all writing assignments have been received by the University, then your final examination request will be processed.
-If you are completing your work online, you will see a prompt after unit examination and writing assignment boxes.
+Please note, the following requirements must be met before requesting a final examination:your four unit examinations have been graded and posted to your online Academic Plan, all writing assignments have been received by the University, and you have been enrolled in the course for a minimum of two weeks.
+Once these requirements have been met, your final examination request will be processed.
+If you are completing your work online, you will see a prompt after the unit examination and writing assignment boxes.
 If you are completing your work by mail, you can request your final by filling out the Final Examination Scheduling Form (last page in your study guide) and mailing it or faxing it to the University.

 What if I do not do well on an examination or course?

 As noted previously, students have the option of repeating the unit examination or course to achieve a better grade.

 - Each unit examination within a course may only be repeated once.
 For each course, students can repeat one unit examination free of charge.